 GUIDE 1:10 ASCENT AND DESCENT

 This is a lexical chapter (See explanation in Chapter 1:1, "Introduction to the Lexical Chapters of the Guide').
-The terms ascent and descent introduce the theme of divine providence and its interplay with prophecy.
+The terms ascent and descent introduce divine providence and its connection with prophecy.

 ALAH (ASCENT) YARAD (DESCENT)